Find low or no cost EC in Texas.

 Request a Repro Kit!

-Repro Kits include two doses of EC, two pregnancy tests and two urine cups to help you test, condoms and lube packets, and a pocket-sized info booklet called “the guide” to help you navigate your sexual and reproductive health decisions.
+Repro Kits include two doses of EC, two pregnancy tests, condoms, lube packets, and a pocket-sized info booklet called “the guide” to help you navigate your sexual and reproductive health decisions.

 Got questions about EC?
 We've got answers.